 The Fearless Girl is Moving

 For over a year, a sculpture of a brave little girl stood facing the ever-popular Charging Bull statue in Bowling Green.
-Those living in the Manhattan apartments around these two iconic works of art are about to see Fearless Girl move to a new, permanent in home near the New York Stock Exchange.
+Now, these two iconic works of art are about to see Fearless Girl move to a new, permanent in home near the New York Stock Exchange.

 This change comes as a surprise to many.
 Here’s why Mayor Bill de Blasio and State Street Global Advisors decided to make the change, and how this statue will continue to further its message in a new location.